Zeta potential

 Zeta potential is the electrical potential at the slipping plane.
 This plane is the interface which separates mobile fluid from fluid that remains attached to the surface.

 Zeta potential is a scientific term for electrokinetic potential in colloidal dispersions.
 In the colloidal chemistry literature, it is usually denoted using the Greek letter zeta (ζ), hence ζ-potential.
 The usual units are volts (V) or, more commonly, millivolts (mV).
 From a theoretical viewpoint, the zeta potential is the electric potential in the interfacial double layer (DL) at the location of the slipping plane relative to a point in the bulk fluid away from the interface.
 In other words, zeta potential is the potential difference between the dispersion medium and the stationary layer of fluid attached to the dispersed particle.

 The zeta potential is caused by the net electrical charge contained within the region bounded by the slipping plane, and also depends on the location of that plane.
 Thus, it is widely used for quantification of the magnitude of the charge.
 However, zeta potential is not equal to the Stern potential or electric surface potential in the double layer, because these are defined at different locations.
 Such assumptions of equality should be applied with caution.
 Nevertheless, zeta potential is often the only available path for characterization of double-layer properties.

 The zeta potential is an important and readily measurable indicator of the stability of colloidal dispersions.
 The magnitude of the zeta potential indicates the degree of electrostatic repulsion between adjacent, similarly charged particles in a dispersion.
 For molecules and particles that are small enough, a high zeta potential will confer stability, i.e., the solution or dispersion will resist aggregation.
 When the potential is small, attractive forces may exceed this repulsion and the dispersion may break and flocculate.
 So, colloids with high zeta potential (negative or positive) are electrically stabilized while colloids with low zeta potentials tend to coagulate or flocculate as outlined in the table.

-[A] pH-dependant ionisation of a weak acid [HA] and its conjugated base [A-] drawn using Henderson-Hasselbalch equation; [B] Ionisation and solubility of a pH-responsive polymer as a function of pH [C] A schematic showing the potential difference as a function of distance from the charged surface of a particle in a medium; [D] Dissolution mechanism of pH-responsive polymers reproduced with permission from.
-The encircled numbers in [D] represent (1) Diffusion of water and hydroxyl ions into the polymer matrix to form a gel layer, (2) Ionization of polymer chains in the gel layer, (3) Disentanglement of polymer chains out of the gel layer to the polymer-solution interface, (4) Further ionization of polymer chains at the polymer interface, (5) Diffusion of disentangled polymer chains away from the interface toward the bulk solution.